PasinduOG/IRON-MAN/README.md

 3. **Start chatting**:
    - Send `hi` for a greeting
    - Send `!ping` to test bot responsiveness
-   - Send `!jarvis what is AI?` for AI responses
+   - Send `!jarvis what is AI?` for AI responses with memory
    - Send `!help` for all commands with image
    - Send `!commands` for organized command list
    - Send an image with `!sticker` to create stickers
    - Send `!aboutdev` for live GitHub developer info
+   - Send `!memory` to check your conversation memory
    - Send `!menu` for welcome menu
    - Send `!uptime` for bot status

 ### Live Deployment Features:
 - ✅ **24/7 Availability** - Always online on Heroku
-- ✅ **AI Integration** - Google Gemini AI responses via direct API calls
+- ✅ **AI Integration** - Google Gemini AI responses with conversation memory
 - ✅ **Session Persistence** - MongoDB stores your session permanently
+- ✅ **Conversation Memory** - AI remembers context from previous messages
 - ✅ **Web Interface** - Beautiful QR code scanning page
 - ✅ **All Commands** - Full feature set available
 - ✅ **Advanced Video Processing** - FFmpeg-powered animated sticker creation